Summation-by-parts operators for general function spaces: Concluding thoughts

 \section{Concluding thoughts}

 In this work, we introduced the concept of FSBP operators, which is a generalization of the existing polynomial-based SBP operators to general approximation spaces.
 We demonstrated that using, for instance, trigonometric or exponential approximation spaces can be of advantage when we have some prior knowledge about the behavior (periodic, oscillatory, varies rapidly) of the otherwise unknown solution.
 Furthermore, we showed that most of the mimetic properties for polynomial-based SBP operators carry over to the more general class of FSBP operators.
 The same holds true for the construction of FSBP operators, which can be done using the same strategies as for polynomial-based SBP operators.
 At the same time, we stress that for FSBP operators to mimic conservation, the associated approximation space needs to include constants, which is naturally satisfied for polynomial-based SBP operators.
 Our findings imply that the concept of SBP operators can be applied to a larger class of methods than currently known.
 Such methods might include exponentially fitted schemes for singular perturbation problems, discontinuous Galerkin methods based on non-polynomial approximation spaces, and certain ENO and WENO reconstructions.
-In a forthcoming work, we will particularly demonstrate how FSBP operators can be used to construct provable energy-stable radial basis function methods.
+Since the first draft of the present manuscript, we have demonstrated in \cite{glaubitz2022energy} how FSBP operators can be used to construct provable energy-stable global radial basis function methods.
+In future work, the extension of the proposed FSBP operators to multiple dimensions as well as an investigation of their CFL limits and dispersion properties similar to \cite{gassner2011comparison} will be considered.
+Also limiting \cite{cockburn1989tvb,zhang2011maximum}, artificial dissipation \cite{mattsson2004stable,ranocha2018stability}, and other shock capturing procedures for FSBP operators in combination with their application to discontinuous problems will be included in future efforts.